interlay/interlay.github.io/docs/start/issue.md

 The app has 3 tabs: Issue, Redeem, and Transfer.
 Ensure you are on the Issue tab.

-?> If you have any historic or pending Issue requests, they are displayed in a table below the modal.
-Click on items in this table for more details about individual requests.

 ### 2. Enter the amount of PolkaBTC you want to issue in the app

 ?> Don't forget to get some testnet DOT via the faucet ("Request DOT" button, right-hand side of top bar) before making an issue request.
-You will need this to pay for parachain transaction fees.
+You will need this to pay for the bridge transaction fees.

-Enter the amount of PolkaBTC you want to issue and click **"Next"**.
+Enter the amount of PolkaBTC you want to issue.
 The app will automatically select a vault for you.

 Check the details of your issue request and click **"Confirm"**.
 Sign the transaction via the `polkadot-js` extension when asked and wait a few moments.